apercova/atom-path-intellisense/README.md

 > As extended providers we refer to providers targeted to a specific language or more specific scope selectors and/or context.

-Basically a extended provider has to be in compliance with the following:
+An extended provider has to be in compliance with the following:
 - Extend base class `BasePathProvider`.
 - Implement following methods:
   - `canResolve()`